Brook trout: Taxonomy

-The brook trout was first scientifically described as Salmo fontinalis by the naturalist Samuel Latham Mitchill in 1814.
+The scientific name of the brook trout is Salvelinus fontinalis.
+Initially, the brook trout was scientifically described as Salmo fontinalis by the naturalist Samuel Latham Mitchill in 1814.
+The species was later moved to the char genus Salvelinus, which in North America also includes the lake trout, bull trout, Dolly Varden, and the Arctic char.
 The specific epithet "fontinalis" comes from the Latin for "of a spring or fountain", in reference to the clear, cold streams and ponds in its native habitat.
-The species was later moved to the char genus Salvelinus, which in North America also includes the lake trout, bull trout, Dolly Varden, and the Arctic char.